 So You Want to be a Firefighter!!

-Young and old, men and women, people are attracted to the fire service for many reasons: the challenge of a physically demanding job, the rewards of performing a service to the community, and/or good pay and benefits.
+Men and women, both young and old, are attracted to the fire service for many reasons: the challenge of a physically demanding job, the rewards of performing a service to the community, and/or good pay and benefits.
 No matter what your motivations, you have to start somewhere.
 We hope this document is helpful to you, and we hope you will utilize the New Hampshire Fire Academy as a resource to you on your path to becoming a firefighter.

 There are a few things you should know before pursuing fire fighting as a career or a civic service.
-NH, firefighters are broken into three major categories: volunteer, paid-on-call, and permanent.
+New Hampshire firefighters are broken into three major categories: volunteer, paid-on-call, and permanent.

 Volunteer departments manage their firefighters without compensation and those firefighters view their role as a civic service in their community.
 Call fire departments do not have regular staffed shifts, but compensate firefighters on a per call basis; or they may include a monthly stipend.
 About 80% of fire departments in NH operate as call or volunteer departments.
 State law does not require training for these departments.
 However, for the sake of your individual safety and the safety of those around you, training is strongly encouraged.
 Most departments have training requirements as part of their standard operating guidelines.
 Also, most of these departments require their firefighters to be a resident of the town they serve.
 To find out if volunteer or call opportunities are available in your community, contact your local fire department.